Fireonik/python_tkinterGUI_Timers_and_Multithreading/README.md

 dec 1:     finally fixed the bug, created interface for alarm setup, reworked  ~ >50% of code
            while searching for the bug, achieving much shorter, more readable and simple code than before

+dec 2-3    implemented alarms, timers and alarms can be deleted by user now, implemented sorting
+           by filter (well, yeah, tkinter is, um, a bit limited in its capabilities: since there is no way to temporarily remove widgets from canvas, proper filtering was impossible to implement (well, maybe it was possible with a complete redesign of a program) and also i discovered that tkinter does not support operations with taskbar: it can't minimize into tray, it can't display anything on taskbar icon and now i can't do precisely the additional tasks i planned to do; I also made some funny sound signals so that they don't sound utterly generic